 A combination of a heart condition, the inevitable affect of ageing and the arrival of Nemanja Matić at Old Trafford last summer have meant Michael Carrick is yet to make a Premier League appearance for Manchester United this season.
 As such, few were surprised when the 36-year-old club captain recently announced his intention to retire at the end of the current campaign.

 The midfield conductor for five Premier League title wins, as well as United's 2008 Champions League triumph, Carrick's influence, though it has waned over the last 12 months, will be missed inside Old Trafford.

-Currently starring in Napoli’s surge to the summit of Serie A, with the Partenopei aiming to end Juventus‘ six-year monopoly of the Scudetto, Jorginho has earned rave reviews for his ability to dictate the tempo of his side’s play, create chances for team-mates with his vision and passing technique and break up opposition moves through astute positioning and anticipation.
+Currently starring in Napoli's Serie A title challenge, with the Partenopei aiming to end Juventus‘ six-year monopoly of the Scudetto, Jorginho has earned rave reviews for his ability to dictate the tempo of his side's play, create chances for team-mates with his vision and passing technique and break up opposition moves through astute positioning and anticipation.

 Such attributes appear to make the 26-year-old the ideal candidate to replace Carrick in the United midfield.
 Although Matić has come in and added physicality and top-level experience this season, and while the Red Devils have also been linked with moves for the likes of Julian Weigl and Fabinho, none mirror Carrick's skill set in his peak quite like Jorginho.

 The former Verona man shares Carrick's positional intelligence, range of passing, reading of the game and calming influence.
 Indeed, there was outcry in Italy when national team boss Gian Piero Ventura continually overlooked Jorginho throughout the Azzurri‘s doomed 2018 World Cup qualification campaign – he still only has three full caps to his name – with many fans feeling the poise and incision he could have offered might have made the difference.